 Would you like to contribute a Tulare County related article to Los Tulares?
 Please click below for author guidelines:

-Please enjoy the following story from the December 2016 publication of Los Tulares:
+Please enjoy the following story from the March 2021 publication of Los Tulares:

 She'll Never Stay

 The year was 1944.
 World War II was in full force.
 The invasion of Europe was underway.
 America’s young men were battling, flying and dying.
 There was a definite shortage of manpower in the States in the workforce, and women were taking on and filling a great many non-traditional jobs.
 The U. S. Forest Service was one of the last bastions of male-only employees, but they too were shorthanded and that had to be why an 18-year old, 115 pounds-when-soaking-wet female was asked to “man” Buck Rock Lookout.

 My application noted “woods experience, work as an observer for the U.S.A.F Aircraft Warning Service, and secretary to the agriculture instructor at my high school.”
 So perhaps that caught someone’s attention.
 I am sure when they saw me reporting for work they questioned the wisdom of the choice.
 It was related later they said, “She’ll never stay.”